-Retail segment sales as a percentage of net sales and gross margin measured prior to intersegment eliminations were:
+Retail segment sales as a percentage of our consolidated net sales and gross margin measured prior to intersegment eliminations were:

-Y ear Years Ended December 31,
+Year Years Ended December 31,

-2012 2011 2010
+2013 2012 2011

-Percentage of net sales 10.0% 9.6% 12.9%
+Percentage of net sales 10.3 % 10.0 % 9.6 %

-Percentage of gross margin 10.2% 14.9% 26.7%
+Percentage of gross margin 9.5 % 10.2 % 14.9 %

-The Retail segment includes our 18 Company-owned retail branch locations, which are strategically located in large metropolitan areas to provide additional opportunities to distribute our products, diversify our factory direct sales and also offer nationwide services and support capabilities for our customers.
-Six tank trailer parts and service retail locations were added to this segment as a result of the Walker acquisition.
+The Retail segment includes our 18 Company-owned retail branch locations, which are strategically located near large metropolitan areas to provide additional opportunities to distribute our products, diversify our factory direct sales and also offer nationwide services and support capabilities for our customers.
+Six tank trailer parts and service retail locations were added to our previously owned 12 locations as a result of the Walker acquisition.
 Our retail branch network's sale of new and used trailers, aftermarket parts and service generally provides enhanced margin opportunities to our retail customers.